Peter Zumthor

 Peter Zumthor (/de/; born 26 April 1943) is a Swiss architect whose work is frequently described as uncompromising and minimalist.
-Though managing a relatively small firm and not being a prolific architect, he is the winner of the 2009 Pritzker Prize and 2013 RIBA Royal Gold Medal.
+Though managing a relatively small firm and not being a prolific architect, he won the 2009 Pritzker Prize and 2013 RIBA Royal Gold Medal.

 Early life

 Zumthor was born in Basel, Switzerland.
 His father was a cabinet-maker, which exposed him to design from an early age and led him to become an apprentice for a carpenter later in 1958.
 He studied at the Kunstgewerbeschule (arts and crafts school) in his native city starting in 1963.

 In 1966, Zumthor studied industrial design and architecture as an exchange student at Pratt Institute in New York.
 In 1968, he became conservationist architect for the Department for the Preservation of Monuments of the canton of Graubünden.
 This work on historic restoration projects gave him a further understanding of construction and the qualities of different rustic building materials.

 As his practice developed, Zumthor was able to incorporate his knowledge of materials into Modernist construction and detailing.
 His buildings explore the tactile and sensory qualities of spaces and materials while retaining a minimalist feel.
 It has been said that "Zumthor’s key building material is light."